 The Dawn of Scientific Medicine

 The adoption of the white coat coincided with the rise of germ theory, championed by scientists like Louis Pasteur and Robert Koch.
-Their groundbreaking research demonstrated that microorganisms caused many diseases, leading to the development of antiseptic and sterilization techniques.
+Their impactful research demonstrated that microorganisms caused many diseases, leading to the development of antiseptic and sterilization techniques.
 The white coat served as a visible reminder of the importance of hygiene and infection control in medical settings.
 It signaled a commitment to maintaining a sterile environment and preventing the spread of disease.

 Symbolism and Authority